 When students are tested, they are required to retrieve knowledge from memory.
 Much educational activity, such as lectures and textbook readings, is aimed at helping students acquire and store knowledge.
 Various kinds of testing, though, when used appropriately, encourage students to practice the valuable skill of retrieving and using knowledge.
 The fact of improved retention after a quiz — called the testing effect or the retrieval practice effect — makes the learning stronger and embeds it more securely in memory.

 The author, Henry L. Roediger III, had previously co-authored Make it Stick: The Science of Successful Learning with Peter C. Brown and Mark A. McDaniel.
 I purchased the book after reading the article, and started down a path of learning about learning.
 I cannot tell you how much I wish I had this knowledge when I was in college.

 There is an abundance of material, and much that should be shared.
-But for this initial post I have decided to focus on what I believe is most relevant to ASimpleModel, and the process of learning how to build financial models:
+But in this post I have focused on the three categories that I believe have the greatest impact.